radlinskii/donkeytype/README.md

 To pause the test, simply press `<Esc>`.
 To resume, press `'s'` again.

-At any time, you can press `'?'` to open a help window with instructions and configuration information.
+When in Normal mode (before starting the test or when paused), you can press `'?'` to open a help window with instructions and configuration information.
+The help window can be closed by pressing `'?'` again or by starting/resuming the test with `'s'`.

 Your WPM (words per minute) score is calculated based on the number of typed characters divided by 5 (word), and normalized to a 60-second timeframe (minute).